UniStuttgart-VISUS/megamol/plugins/cinematiccamera/README.md

-# MegaMol plugin "Cinematic Camera"
+# MegaMol™ Plugin "Cinematic Camera"

 This module allows the video rendering of simulations.
 By defining fixed keyframes of desired camera positions for specific animation times arbitrary tracking shots can be created.